 Attendance.
-Attendance and participation is required.
+Attendance and participation are expected.
+Students must attend the scheduled campus meeting at the end of the program.
 The attendance policy requirements for online classes are documented in each individual course.
 For courses with a clinical component, students will be required to attend scheduled clinical experiences as described in their course syllabus.
 Clinical assignments will vary and may occur on weekdays, weekends, or evening hours.
-If, for any reason, an absence is necessary, students must notify the faculty member no later than 1 hour before the scheduled start time.
+If, for any reason, an absence is necessary, students must notify the instructor no later than 1 hour before the scheduled start time.
 A student may be dropped from a course if the student is absent more than 20% of the scheduled total course hours (classroom and clinical).

 Clinical/Preceptorship Attire.
 All students participating in clinical or preceptor experiences should dress appropriately.
 Clinical is limited to corporate casual attire, a white lab coat with school logo and a name tag.
 Note: some clinical settings may require the students to wear uniforms or scrubs.
-The RN to BSN student handbook has more information on dress.
+The BSN student handbook has more information on dress.

 Clinical Requirements.
-Upon acceptance into the RN to BSN program, the following items must be completed and submitted to the program director or designee by the end of the orientation course:
+Upon acceptance into the BSN program, the following items must be completed and submitted to the program director or designee by the end of the orientation course:

-- Current resume showing RN work experience - Signed permission to conduct a criminal background check - 5-Panel Urine Drug Screen - American Heart Association CPR Card for Health Professionals (maintained as current throughout program) - Physical Examination, Proof of Immunizations including Flu and current TB - Copy of current, unencumbered RN license in the state of residence - Any questions or concerns about any of the above documents should be directed to the program director
+- Signed permission to conduct a criminal background check. - 5-Panel Urine Drug Screen - American Heart Association CPR Card for Health Professionals (maintained as current throughout program) - Physical Examination, Proof of Immunizations including Flu and current TB - Copy of current, unencumbered RN license in the state of residence (may be a multistate license that includes Virginia). - Any questions or concerns about any of the above documents should be directed to the program director.